feather-game-engine/feather/README.md

 ## Developers

-This project is developed by me in my spare time.
+This project is developed by me (Adamek-K) in my spare time.
 Feel free to open a PR or make an issue if you wish to contribute!

 If you do contribute, you may place your name/username here